fsziegler/GTD-Kanban/README.md

   - You are inventing something new
   - You are learning a new subject
   - You are writing a book
+  - You want to track your car maintenance plan (e.g., changing fluids regularly)
   - Small issues derail you from focusing on larger goals
   - You are researching a purchase, and are collecting disparate information that you wish to review
   - You are involved in a legal process that includes multiple steps that play out over time.
 Examples include: